-Follow the five tips below to up your veggie intake and take a look at our general advice on healthy eating for more information.
+Follow the eight tips below to up your veggie intake and take a look at our general advice on healthy eating for more information.

-- Make a salad to go with most meals, whether that’s lunch or dinner.
+Make a salad to go with most meals, whether that’s lunch or dinner.
 The aim is for a third of your daily diet to be made up of fruit and vegetables, so start with filling a third of your plate with the good stuff.
-Build a base with some leaves (lettuce, rocket, whatever you fancy).
-Then add in a chunk of cucumber, five plum tomatoes, half an avocado and some red onion for flavour, and you’ve got yourself four portions.
+For an easy simple salad, build a base with some leaves (lettuce, rocket, whatever you fancy).
+Then add in a chunk of cucumber, seven cherry tomatoes, half an avocado and some red onion for flavour – rainbow on a plate.
 Easy!

-- If you’re eating a lot of refined starchy carbs, like white bread and rice, switch to wholegrain versions and try replacing some with more veg.
-This tip is especially good if you’re trying to watch your weight.
-Blend cauliflower until it becomes like the consistency of rice; spiralize or julienne peel your courgette to make it look like spaghetti; and swap your bread for little gem lettuce cups.
-The list is endless!
+If you’re eating a lot of refined starchy carbs, like white bread and rice, switch to wholegrain versions and try replacing some with more veg.
+Blend cauliflower until it becomes like the consistency of rice; spiralize or julienne peel your courgette to make it look like spaghetti; and swap your bread now and then for little gem lettuce cups.

-- Make veg sticks like celery, cucumber and carrot for snacks and keep them at eye-level in the fridge so it prompts you to eat them.
+Make veg sticks like celery, cucumber and carrot for snacks and keep them at eye-level in the fridge so it prompts you to eat them.
 Even better, take them to work to have with a dip like low-fat hummus.
-This provides an essential protein hit and will help to keep you full throughout the day.
+This is made with chickpeas and provides an essential protein hit, helping to keep you full throughout the day.

 Just remember to add a variety of veg into each meal where you can.
 You can go for fresh, frozen or tinned – whichever is easiest for you.
 Planning your meals in advance and making a list for the supermarket can also help you to maximise your veg intake, while ensuring nothing gets wasted.